 - Is it easy to find, connect and contact you?

 This evaluation will help you pinpoint areas that need attention.
 You will be able to develop a better marketing plan that focuses on the right things to attract your ideal customer.
 The result – more quality traffic that could turn into paying customers.

 A web presence analysis should include these 8 items:

 - Website search engine visibility

 - Local citation analysis

-- Website structure analysis
+- Website structure and performance analysis

 - Content review, organization and optimization